Oryctes agamemnon: Biology and damage to date palms

 Damage to date palms has been mainly reported by the subspecies arabicus in Tunisia, Algeria and in parts of the Arabian Peninsula.
 The damage by the larvae to the roots near the soil surface, the respiratory roots, as well as to the recently planted young date palms is most destructive.
 Young date palms often die due to the attacks and mature date palms are seriously weakened by larval feeding on the respiratory roots which often causes the trees to fall down.

 In Tunisia and Algeria, the adults of Oryctes agamemnon have not been observed to cause any significant damage.
-However, in the Arabian Peninsular, the adults attack the stalks of the date bunches, similar to the damage done by Oryctes elegans.
+However, in the Arabian Peninsula, the adults attack the stalks of the date bunches, similar to the damage done by Oryctes elegans.
 The infested fruit bunches can break off.
 The adults might also tunnel into the base of the fronds.

 Management

 Regular, annual cleaning of the date palms is the most important control method against Oryctes agamemnon infestations.
 This involves removing old and dead fronds from the crowns, pruning the dead fronds at their base, cleaning the axils from debris and Oryctes larvae and removing dead fronds and debris from the base of the palms.
 The dead fronds and plant debris are the oviposition sites for the female beetles and serve as food for the young larvae.
 Only the older larvae damage the living tissue.

 Oryctes agamemnon was introduced into Tunisia with date palm seedlings from the Near East.
 It further spread within Tunisia and to Algeria in the same manner.
 Therefore, it is important to prevent the movement of date palm seedlings out of the infested areas with effective quarantine procedures.
 Additional control methods include light traps to reduce the population of adult beetles.
 There is also evidence that some date palm varieties are more susceptible to beetle attacks.